Click0910/level-task/README.md

 It was implemented a schema for the DB using the file `src/database/sql/init.sql` (check for details)

 The Postgres db is deployed in an Isolated container.
-The container is exposed in the `host-port 5432` (the postgres default one) and like that you can use pg-admin or Data-grip (my favorite one) to explore the DB.
+The container is exposed in the `host-port 5432` (the postgres default one) and like that you can use `pg-admin` or `Data-grip` (my favorite one) to explore the DB using the dummy credentials in `variables.env` in order to connect into the DB and explore with a GUI the database.